Automattic/jetpack/readme.txt

 * CLI tools: avoid notices when using Synchronization CLI tools.
 * Search: ensure that Instant Search options are properly saved in the Customizer.
 * Theme Tools: resolve a PHP notice in PHP 7.4.
+* Video: ensure that videos uploaded with Jetpack Videos are assigned to the correct author.
 * Widgets: ensure that the Instagram Widget is properly styled when previewed in the customizer.

 --------